sei-curiosity/hw-week10day01-02-03-mongoose-express/readme.md

   - Update the restaurant.
   - Create a new menu item for the restaurant.
   - Delete a menu item from the restaurant.

+ > Additional: Use HBS to render your server side views

+ - Send pull request with the title "Part 2 solution"